mpi4jax/mpi4jax/paper.md

 # Implementation

-In essence, `mpi4jax` combines JAX's custom call mechanism with `mpi4py.libmpi` (which exposes MPI C primitives as Cython callables).
+`Mpi4jax` combines JAX's custom call mechanism with `mpi4py.libmpi` (which exposes MPI C primitives as Cython callables).

 The implementation of a primitive in `mpi4jax` consists of two parts: